apk/c-utils/README.md

 will pass that environment variable to git.

 It's somewhat stupid that the builtin `cd` or various shells doesn't do this.

+## `rdlog`

+Like `tail -f`, except it always outputs the entire file, and it does also follow rename and recreation of the file.

 ## `args`